The CoT Collection: Improving Zero-shot and Few-shot Learning of Language Models via Chain-of-Thought Fine-Tuning: Experiments

-While CoT fine-tuning obtains similar or lower performance compared to direct fine-tuning in FLAN-T5, \textbf{C2F2} achieves higher performance with CoT fine-tuning compared to FLAN-T5 direct fine-tuning.
-This also supports the idea that \textbf{CoT Fine-tuning} in combination with instruction tuning empowers the few-shot adaptation of LMs.
+\paragraph{Fine-tuning vs. CoT Fine-tuning} While CoT fine-tuning obtains similar or lower performance compared to regular fine-tuning in Flan-T5, CoT-T5 achieves higher performance with CoT fine-tuning compared to Flan-T5 regular fine-tuning.
+This results in CoT-T5 in combination with CoT fine-tuning showing the best performance in few-shot adaptation setting.

-Lastly, fine-tuning methods obtain overall better results compared to ICL methods with LLMs.
-We conjecture this due to the long input length of legal and medical datasets, hindering to append all possible demonstrations.
-While increasing the context length could serve as a temporary solution, it becomes infeasible as the inference time increases quadratically in proportion to the input length.
+\paragraph{Fine-tuning vs. ICL} Lastly, fine-tuning methods obtain overall better results compared to ICL methods utilizing much larger, proprietary LLMs.
+We conjecture this to be the case due to the long input length of legal and medical datasets, making appending all available demonstrations (64) impossible.
+While increasing the context length could serve as a temporary solution, it would still mean that the inference time will increase quadratically in proportion to the input length, which makes ICL computationally expensive.